Encoding Complexity of Network Coding with Two Simple Multicast Sessions: The Number of Encoding Links

-Now we can prove the main result of this section. \begin{proof}[Proof of Theorem \ref{encn}] Let $D$ be a minimal feasible region decomposition of $G$.
-By Lemma \ref{FES}, $G$ has a network coding solution $C$ such that $e\in E$ is an encoding link only if $e$ is the head of a non-source region in $D$.
-By 1) of corollary \ref{Min2}, a non-source regions is either a coding region or a sink region.
-Note that the number of sink regions is at most $N$.
-By Theorem \ref{Min3}, when $N=2$, $n\leq 1$ and when $N\geq 3$, $n\leq N-2$, we have that the number of encoding links is at most $\max\{3,2N-2\}$.
+\begin{proof}[Proof of Theorem \ref{encn}] Let $\mathcal G=(D,\mathcal E)$ be a minimal feasible region graph of $G$ and $\tilde{C}$ be a linear code of $\mathcal G$.
+By Lemma \ref{FES}, we can extend $\tilde{C}$ to a linear solution $C$ of $G$, and $e\in E$ is an encoding link of $C$ only if $e$ is the leader of some non-source region.
+Now, we prove that if $\mathcal G$ is a minimal feasible region graph and $e$ is the leader of a non-source region, then $e$ is an encoding link.
+Without loss of generality, assume $e=\text{lead}(R)$.
+If $d_e=d_p$ for some $p\in\text{In}(e)$, then by the construction of $C~($refer to Lemma \ref{FES}$)$, $d_R=d_P$ for some $P\in\text{In}(R)$.
+Then we can contract $D$ by combining $P$ and $R$ and obtain a feasible region decomposition of $G$, which contradicts to the minimality of $\mathcal G$.
+So $d_e\neq d_p$ for any $p\in\text{In}(e)$, and $e$ is an encoding link of $C$.
+Thus, if $\mathcal G$ is a minimal feasible region graph, then $e$ is an encoding link if and only if $e$ is the leader of a non-source region.

-Obviously, the networks with the minimal feasible region graphs of Fig. \ref{rgab} can achieve this bound. \end{proof}
+By 1) of Corollary \ref{Min2}, a non-source region is either a coding region or a sink region.
+By Remark \ref{num-sink}, the number of sink regions is at most $N$.
+By Theorem \ref{Min3}, the number of coding regions is at most $\max\{1,N-2\}$.
+Thus, the number of encoding links is at most $N+\max\{1,N-2\}=\max\{3,2N-2\}$.

+Now, consider networks with minimal feasible region graph as in Fig. \ref{rgab}.
+We have shown that they have $N$ sink regions and $\max\{1,N-2\}$ coding regions $($refer to Theorem \ref{TIGHT1}$)$.
+So the number of encoding links is $\max\{3,2N-2\}$. \end{proof}